The deadline for PhD applications is in December for consideration for admission starting in the following autumn.

 - For this round of admissions, please only send official e-transcripts.
 Do not send paper transcript at this time.
 Please wait until we request them.

-- In addition to uploading a scanned copy of the transcript, once requested applicants will arrange to have two official transcripts sent to the department from every postsecondary institution they have attended for at least one academic year as a full-time student.
+- In addition to uploading a scanned copy of the transcript, once requested applicants will arrange to have official transcripts sent from every postsecondary institution they have attended for at least one academic year as a full-time student.
 (Please wait until we request paper transcripts to mail them.)

-- Electronic official transcripts are accepted; for these, only one copy is necessary.
+- Electronic official transcripts are accepted.
 They must be sent directly from the institution or certified clearinghouse.